WHAT ARE THE DATES OF THE 2019 NEWCASTLE WRITERS FESTIVAL?

 DO YOU RUN PROFESSIONAL DEVELOPMENT EVENTS FOR WRITERS?

-The festival runs workshops and masterclases for writers of all levels on Friday 5 April.
-We offer a discount to Hunter Writer Centre members.
-Visit the program for the full schedule.
+The festival runs a Masterclass for writers on Friday 3 April.
+Visit the program for details.

 CAN YOU PUT ME IN TOUCH WITH AN AUTHOR ON THE PROGRAM?